stassa/louise/README.md

    The new metarule, Meta-dyadic-1 corresponds to the common _Chain_ metarule that is used in item 4 to learn a grammar of the a^nb^n language.

-   Louise learns new metarules by specialising the most-general metarule in each language class.
+   Louise can learn new metarules by specialising the most-general metarule in each language class.
 In the example above, the language class is H(2,2), the language of metarules having exactly three literals of arity 2:

    ```Prolog